-- Should a child have a specific medical condition, e.g. asthma, diabetes, severe allergy, the Appointed Person will compile a Care Plan with the cooperation of the child's parent and medical practitioner.
-The care plan given to the Class teacher and kept with the child's medication. - If necessary, staff working closely with the child should have specific training so that they can meet the special needs.
+- Should a child have a specific medical condition, e.g. asthma, diabetes, severe allergy, the Appointed Person will compile a Care Plan with the cooperation of the child's parent and medical practitioner. - If necessary, staff working closely with the child should have specific training so that they can meet the special needs.